 '''

 set

-PATH = ($PATH /usr/local/java/j2re1.4.2_05/bin)
+PATH = ($PATH /usr/local/java/j2re1.6/bin)

 '''

-These commands can either be typed at the terminal each time you log in, or you can add them to your .bashrc for bash shell or .cshrc for csh and tcsh so that each time you log in, the path is already set.
-See your shell documentation if you encounter problems.

-3. If the JRE is version 1.4.2_05 or later, proceed with the RSC installation.
-If the JRE is version 1.5.0_02 or is an older version than 1.4.2_05, go to the Sun website at (http://java.sun.com/products/) to download the latest Runtime Environment.
+- These commands can either be typed at the terminal each time you log in, or add them to your .bashrc for bash shell or .cshrc for csh and tcsh so that each time you log in, the path is already set.
+See your shell documentation if you encounter problems. - If the JRE is version 1.6 or later, proceed with the RSC installation.
+If the JRE is an older version than 1.6, go to the Sun website at (http://java.sun.com/products/) to download the latest Runtime Environment.